LumaSoothe: IVDD Light Therapy at Home

 While effective at reducing inflammation and increasing the body’s capacity to heal, most cold laser treatments are only available from your veterinarian and a series of treatments can cost almost $1,000.

-For convenience, or in hopes of getting more treatments for a similar price, you may have searched for a unit to do it yourself at home… only to discover high-powered cold lasers for home use can cost thousands of dollars too!
+For convenience, or in hopes of being able to administer more frequent treatments for a similar price, you may have searched for a unit to do it yourself at home… only to discover high-powered cold lasers for home use can cost thousands of dollars too!

 Enter low level light therapy (LLLT), also known as LED or infrared therapy.